makeruniverse/docs/docs/studios/team-studio.md

-The project studio allows you to work in teams and store project boxes.

-Project teams of up to four people can user our setup to work in parallel by sharing their screens with each other.
+The teams studio allows up to three teams to work collaboratively.